Li-Kane/cse-15l-lab-reports/labreport5.md

 1. Check the method signatures in the grading script
 2. Change the output to give a percentage based score depending on the amount of tests passed and failed
 3. Add comprehensive feedback which gives insight into what type or error and where it occurred
-4. Make the gradeServer take input not simply from the taskbar

 ### Part 1: Implement checks for the method isgnatures ###
 For this section, I implemented grep checks for whether there were exact matches for the required necessary method signatures in cases where one or both methods are incorrect or missing.
 Here is the added segment: